Anti-Match Fixing Overview

 - Tournament Support Personnel: refers to any tournament director, owner, operator, employee, agent, contractor, tournament volunteer, technical official (referee, umpire, line judge), or any similarly situated person at an Event at the request of Tournament Support Personnel.

-The Code of Conduct in Relation to Betting, Wagering and Irregular Match Results is a complicated set of regulations that each player, coach, team manager and administrator must be familiar with.
+The Code on The Prevention Of The Manipulation Of Competitions is a complicated set of regulations that each player, coach, team manager and administrator must be familiar with.

 There are many offences under this Code.
 These are called Corruption Offences.
 As a guide, the main types or groups of corruption offences under the Code are: